nimeijian/planetscale-releases/operator-on-k8s/README.md

-## Running your own kubernetes cluster with the PlanetScale operator
+## Running Vitess on your own kubernetes cluster with the PlanetScale operator

 ### Preliminaries:
 * Obtain access to the planetscale repository.
 Please sign up for an account at https://registry.planetscale.com and send us the account name.
 We will process your request and authorize it, with a further email response back.